 A smart home where the home is actually smart

-A startup called Brain of Things is making what it calls “Robot Homes” in California.
-The homes are actually apartments with built-in fixtures and hidden, integrated sensors that enable the homes to adapt to the owner’s lifestyle and preferences using machine-learning algorithms.
+A startup called Caspar.AI is making what it calls “Robot Homes” in California.
+The homes are actually apartments with built-in fixtures and hidden, integrated sensors that enable the homes to keep seniors safe and adapt to their lifestyle and preferences using machine-learning algorithms.

-What’s needed, and what’s new about the Brain of Things approach, are homes that are built from the very start for integrated home automation.
+What’s needed, and what’s new about the Caspar.AI approach, are homes that are built from the very start for integrated home automation.

 In a real smart home, the home is really smart.